-Deploy the OVF/OVA files you have downloaded to your host server.
+Deploy on your host server the pod virtual machine OVF/OVA files you have downloaded.

 - 1. Navigate to your vSphere Client using your management workstation, ensure that your downloaded OVA/OVF files are accessible on this machine, and then connect to your vCenter Server. - 2.
 From the vSphere Client interface, navigate to Hosts and Clusters. - 3.
 Right-click on the target ESXi Host Server and select Deploy OVF Template. - 4.
 In the Deploy OVF Template window, on the Select source step, select the Local File radio button and click Browse. - 5.
 Locate and select one of the VMs for the pod, click Open.